dmartinez5/dmartinez5/README.md

 <a href="https://www.linkedin.com/in/daniel-martinez-pt/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 👨‍💻 Introduction
-I am an IT support professional transitioning from a high-volume retail environment into IT.
-I have hands-on experience troubleshooting macOS and iOS devices, supporting end users, and resolving hardware and software issues.
+Operations professional from a high-velocity retail environment transitioning into IT support.
+Experienced in hands-on troubleshooting of macOS and iOS devices, end-user support, and resolving both hardware and software issues.

 ---